 - Engage the safety switch and simultaneously pull the trigger switch to start the chainsaw motor.

-- Keep holding this trigger switch for continued operation.
+- Hold the trigger switch for continued operation.

 - Check the functionality of the chain brake to ensure that it works as expected.